ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 <p>Contact: ${user.contact}</p>
 ```

-In the above code, we are getting the reference of our Sling Model in `user` object and then we are getting the properties values using the `dot(.)` operator.
+In the above code, we are getting the reference of our Sling Model in `user` object, and then we are getting the properties values using the `dot(.)` operator on that object.

 ### PostConstruct Methods
 These methods are annotated with `@PostConstruct` annotation and are invoked as soon as all the injections are completed.
 If the injection fails, then the method won't be called.
+We can perform our business logic here.

 ```java
 @Model(adaptables = Resource.class)